How to Build a Custom Marketing Attribution Model

 As marketers evolve their ad strategies, there are plenty of metrics used to evaluate the success of their ad campaigns.
 We are doing a deep dive into the data that every marketer should be tracking.
-With ROAS and conversion rate under our belt, it’s time to take a look at cost per acquisition.
+With ROAS, customer lifetime value (CLV), and conversion rate under our belt, it’s time to take a look at the definition of Cost Per Acquisition (CPA), how to calculate it, and why it’s important for marketers.

 CPA = Campaign Cost / Conversions

-There is unfortunately not a standard benchmark that you can measure your own cost per acquisition against.
-Your CPA will ultimately vary based on whatever industry, products, and prices you are working in.
+There is unfortunately no standard benchmark that you can measure your own cost per acquisition against.
+Your CPA calculation will ultimately vary based on whatever industry, products, and prices you are working in.
 However, the following is a good rule to abide by – the lower the cost, the better your ad campaign is doing.

 Another way to know if your CPA is successful is to measure it against your own data.
-This could include previous campaigns, or the amount could be compared customer lifetime value (CLV).
+This could include previous campaigns, or the amount could be compared to customer lifetime value (CLV).
 Customer lifetime value is a marketing metric that indicates the total amount of money that a customer will likely spend over their relationship with a given company or brand.
-The lower your CPA is as compared to your CLV, the better your campaign is performing.
+The lower your average cost per acquisition is as compared to your CLV, the better your campaign is performing.

 No matter what business you’re in, we bet we can help improve your cost per acquisition.
 Find out how we can help improve your CPA.